grease-xmr/grease/docs/src/20_circuits.typ

 ==== Initialization protocol

 The Grease protocol requires the generation and sharing of the ZKPs.
-The public data and the small proofs are shared between peers, then are validated as a means to ensure protocol conformity before *MoNet* protocol stage 3 begins.
+The public data and the small proofs are shared between peers, then are validated as a means to ensure protocol conformity before *Monet* protocol stage 3 begins.

 Each peer generates a set of secret random values to ensure security of communications, the *private* variables listed in @tbl-init-input.
 These are not shared with the peer.